What is a Contact Center? Types, Features, & Benefits

 Let’s dig into what a contact center is, why it’s important, and how contact center software can set your business up for success.

 A contact center provides customer support across many channels — chat, email, voice, web, SMS, and more.
 Support teams use contact center software to engage customers and deliver consistent service, no matter how a customer reaches out.
-Unified customer data, omnichannel engagement, AI, automation, and other tools enable contact center teams to provide efficient, personalized support for every customer interaction.
+Unified customer data, omnichannel engagement, customer service AI, automation, and other tools enable contact center teams to provide efficient, personalized support for every customer interaction.

 Discover how contact center leaders are using AI and a complete view of customer data to deliver effortless service at scale.